 It’s getting closer to the end of the year, which for many of us is a time of reflection.
-You might be looking back at what you’ve gone through, you might be taking stock of what has worked/not worked, you may be wondering… what does 2020 hold for me?
+You might be looking back at what you’ve gone through, you might be taking stock of what has worked/not worked, you may be wondering… what does the next year hold for me?

 If you’ve been diagnosed with cancer, this reflection can take on a new level of purpose.
 After all, being diagnosed with cancer is a direct reminder that no one is alive forever.
 Time becomes precious, and hopefully you see your life, your body, your mind, and your spirit as worthy of your attention and dedication, just as you prioritize your dedication to your dearest relationships.

 However, when you sit down to think of your goals, do you hold yourself in high regard OR do you tend to be critical of the areas in which you perceive yourself to be not good enough?

 When you sit down to think of your goals, do you feel overwhelmed OR are you able to compassionately acknowledge that you are doing your best and seek to take small steps that embrace the life that you wish to live?

 When you start working towards your goals, are you accepting of your humanity when you fall off of your chosen path?
 Or do you end up in a whirl of self judgement and loathing?

 Some of the pitfalls I have both experienced and witness related to making change include:

 - trying to obtain a specific outcome (i.e. the trap of being attached to the end goal rather than focusing on the process and the present moment)